 What to do if you owe someone money.

 It happens!
 (Remember the statistic at the beginning of this post?)
 But it’s never too late to correct a mistake.
-Be proactive and let the person you owe money to know that you haven’t forgotten about the debt.
+Be proactive and let the person you owe money to know that you haven’t forgotten about the debt via a transfer money app.
 Then, create a payment plan and explain what the steps you will take to make it right.
 In the future, if you can’t afford something, politely decline and know there will be many more opportunities.
 And always remember that friends are friends, not banks.